 Membrane Filtration Plant | City of Temple

-Project Description: Kasberg, Patrick & Associates L.L.P.
-(KPA) was employed by the City of Temple to investigate and evaluate various processes of water treatment to determine the most economical, dependable and flexible strategy for expansion of the City’s existing system.
+The City of Temple contracted Kasberg, Patrick & Associates L.L.P.
+(KPA) to investigate and evaluate various water treatment processes to determine the most economical, dependable, and flexible strategy for expanding the City’s existing system.

-Scope of Services: KPA, the City of Temple and Pall Corporation collaborated to provide the citizens of Temple, Texas a state of the art treatment facility that cost effectively utilizes innovative technology and “outside the box” design to achieve a high quality filtrate that will meet increasingly stringent future guidelines.
+Scope of Services: KPA, the City of Temple, and Pall Corporation collaborated to provide the citizens of Temple, Texas a state-of-the-art treatment facility that cost-effectively utilizes innovative technology and “outside the box” design to achieve a high-quality filtrate that will meet increasingly stringent future guidelines.

 Construction Cost: $14,800,000